i-jurij/welding-SimpleCMS/README.md

 In form service_page = yes.
 An entry will be created in the database.

-### SERVICE edit
+### SERVICES edit
 First create the services, then the masters.

 ### MASTERS edit
 All masters must have a some service,